Koreans in Chicago

-As of the 2000 U.S. Census there were 45,000 South Korean-origin people in the Chicago metropolitan area.
+As of the 2020 there were approximately 70,814 Korean-origin people in Illinois, with the vast majority (approximately 62,000) in the Chicago metropolitan area.
+This makes Illinois the state with the eighth-largest Korean American population and the Chicago metropolitan area the fifth-largest, after Los Angeles, New York, Washington, and Seattle.
 As of 2006 the largest groups of Koreans are in Albany Park, North Park, West Ridge, and other communities near Albany Park.
-By that time many Koreans began moving to northern and northwestern Chicago suburbs, settling in Glenview, Morton Grove, Mount Prospect, Niles, Northbrook, Schaumburg, and Skokie.
-A Koreatown, labeled "Seoul Drive", exists along Lawrence Avenue between Kedzie Avenue and Pulaski Road.
+Many Koreans have since moved to northern and northwestern Chicago suburbs, including Glenview, Morton Grove, Mount Prospect, Niles, Northbrook, Schaumburg, and Skokie.
+A Koreatown, labeled "Seoul Drive", exists along Lawrence Avenue between Kedzie Avenue and Pulaski Road, albeit in diminished form.
 There were a number of Korean businesses on Clark Street in the 1970s, in Lakeview and Lincoln Park.

 History

 Early immigration from Korea started when the first wave of Koreans moved to the United States in the early 1900s.
 This was because Koreans sought refuge from Japanese control.
 These immigrants landed in Hawaii to work on plantations.
 After being dissatisfied with the work, Koreans began to spread to California, New York, and Chicago.

-The 1910 U.S. Census did not record any Koreans as living in the State of Illinois.
+The 1910 U.S. census did not record any Koreans as living in the State of Illinois.
 In 1920, there were about 27 Koreans in Chicago, and that this figure increased to 64 in 1930.
 These Koreans had previously worked in plantations in Hawaii but moved to the mainland to work in a field not related to plantation work.
 In the 1930s Korean students discussed the independence movement during gatherings at the International House of the University of Chicago.

 The Korean population's size remained constant during World War II.
 Due to a labor shortage, Koreans during World War II accumulated some capital.
 They used the capital to start small businesses.
 New economic opportunities that occurred during the war allowed some to open grocery stores and restaurants, which were the common forms of Korean small business.
 After the colonization of Korea ended in 1945, several Koreans in Chicago, including the bulk of the students, left.
 The bulk of the non-students stayed in Chicago.
 There were almost no Koreans who arrived in Chicago from 1945 to 1950.